qrzn23/min/wip/magick/content.md

 <span class="align-right">"Thou Lady of the Understanding of the Ways!”</span>

 ASAL-ON-AI <span class="align-right">“Hail Thou, the unstirred!
-Hail, sister and bride of ON, of the God that is all and is none, by the Power of Eleven !"</span>
+Hail, sister and bride of ON, of the God that is all and is none, by the Power of Eleven!"</span>

 APhEN-IAF <span class="align-right">"Thou Treasure of IAO!”</span>